 actress and singer, was born on 13 April 1871 in Stanley, the daughter of William Charles TERRISS (an actor whose real name was Lewin) and his wife Isabel, née Lewis, whose stage name was Amy Fellowes.
-Ellaline was born in The Ship Hotel, now the Upland Goose Hotel, and her autobiography claims that a plaque on the door of the hotel read: 'In this house the great actress Ellaline Terriss was born'.
+Ellaline was born in The Ship Hotel, later the Upland Goose Hotel, and her autobiography claims that a plaque on the door of the hotel read: 'In this house the great actress Ellaline Terriss was born'.

 Her father had taken his wife to the Islands at a time when his career as an actor was not prospering, to try his hand at sheep farming, going into partnership with Captain PACKE.
 Unfortunately Isabel Terriss disliked life in the Islands, and the advent of a baby daughter enabled her to persuade her husband to leave when Ellaline was only two weeks old.
 Her mother's views must have been responsible for the bizarre description of life in the Islands in Ellaline's autobiography A Little Bit of String.
 Her mother, she wrote:

 was one of the very first white women to go to the Falkland Islands - in an unofficial capacity - and the natives went quite wild about her.
 They insisted on crowning her with tufts of grass and they declared her a queen.
 They remembered Queen Victoria and they qualified the statement by proclaiming her Queen of their hearts.

 Everyone who was anybody was there, which meant everyone from the Governor (Colonel D'ARCY) and his wife and as many of the natives who could get time off, which meant most of them.

 It is impossible to reconcile the account which Ellaline, or her mother, gave of the excitable natives, with the stolid British townsfolk of Stanley.
 None of their family ever returned to the Islands.